How to Choose the Best Beta Readers for Your Book (and Avoid the Worst)

-For example, if you’re writing a paranormal vampire romance, your audience will most likely be teen girls, therefore you need teen girls to beta read your book.
+For example, if you’re writing a paranormal vampire romance, your audience will most likely be teenage girls; therefore you need teenage girls to beta read your book.
 But there are always exceptions to the rule.
 Twilight had quite a few middle-aged mom fans and Harry Potter has fans of all ages even though it was mostly geared towards children.

-You need people of all ages, genders, races, sexualities, and different genre tastes to read your book.
+Ideally, you need people of all ages, genders, races, sexualities, and different genre tastes to read your book.
 Keep track of what they say about your book and which types of people like it most.
-If you don’t already know your target market, this can help you figure it out!
+If you don’t already know your target market, this will help you figure it out!

 Recommended: 10 minimum.
 Make sure they’re trustworthy.